rpires71/milestone1/README.md

 **Acceptance Criteria**
 - [ ] Includes teaching experience and subject specialisms.
-- [ ] Mentions of FE/secondary education and key qualifications.
 - [ ] Shows commitment to CPD and learning.
 - [ ] Links to other relevant pages are available.
 - [ ] The site is responsive and accessible across desktop, tablet, and mobile.

 **Tasks**
-- [ ] Write about experience in schools and colleges.
+- [ ] Write about experience as educator.
-- [ ] Reference CPD and formal qualifications (e.g. PGCE, CPD Graphic Design).
+- [ ] Reference lifelong learning and skills.
 - [ ] Add links to other pages.
 - [ ] Ensure tone is professional yet personal.
 - [ ] Test readability and responsiveness across desktop, tablet, and mobile.